newsdev/ai2html/index.md

 - **Added to inline styles on the `<div>`**
   - Position
   - Opacity
-    - Only opacity applied directly to the text object is applied.
+    - Only opacity applied to a text object and its parents will be applied.
+Opacity applied to text selections will be ignored.
-    - *Future versions of the script may traverse parent groups and layers to calculate cumulative opacity applied to the text object.*
   - Width
     - The width is specified in the html output if it is an area-text object.
 Point-text objects are given no width.